Town and gown: Post-1960s: changing climate, changing issues

 Despite the rise in legal battles, universities and host towns have an incentive to co-operate, as the schools require city services and need city approval for long-range plans while the university towns need remuneration for public services provided.
 The "engaged university" is a recent term describing community partnerships and joint planning with city officials.
-Additionally, in some college towns, local culture is constructed by students and non-students alike, such as Athens, Georgia, which was ranked as the No. 1 college music town by Rolling Stone Magazine.
+Additionally, in some college towns, local culture is constructed by students and non-students alike, such as Athens, Georgia, which was ranked as the No. 1 college music town by Rolling Stone.
 In Athens, local culture that students identify with and take part in is often supported or created by non-students, in this case, musicians.
 While some degree of misunderstanding or rivalry might persist between "students" and "townies", coexistence and co-operation take place as well.

 Town-gown parameters may become increasingly difficult to define in the near future.
 Geography is less salient as a factor in urban higher education in the Information Age.
 Some private institutions, such as the University of Phoenix, rely less on geographical presence, enrolling students in a broad range of online degree programs.
 Other courses may comprise part-time or night classes for working professionals or intensive training taking place over a group of weekends or months.
 Many of these non-traditional students live and work full-time in the surrounding community.
 Traditional brick-and-mortar universities have countered with their own distance education courses via television and the Internet.
 Traditional universities also recruit locally for special programs, such as executive MBA degrees.

 The 12th century witnessed the birth of the first predecessors of the modern university; many educational futurists argue that the division between town and gown is rapidly fading and that the 21st century is the cusp of another revolutionary educational paradigm.
 According to these forecasts, the 21st-century college student may well be someone sitting at his or her personal computer miles from a college campus.
 Graduation may or may not include the traditional commencement ceremony.
 These reformers argue that for graduating students, the gown may be left hanging in the closet, with the graduate interacting more seamlessly within the global community.
 However, such views are currently dismissed to a greater or lesser extent by leading universities, who admit the importance of technology and the diminution in town/gown rivalries but stress the continuing value of traditional learning and teaching methods.